£1 tickets to the royal residences

 You can reserve and pay for up to six tickets via our website.

 Tickets must be booked in advance to guarantee entry and avoid disappointment.
-Visitor numbers are limited and some dates and timeslots can sell out in advance.
+Visitor numbers are limited and dates and timeslots can sell out in advance.
+Walk-up tickets are not available.

 If you can't find £1 tickets for the date you wish to book, this date is sold out but further dates are available.

-Can I book £1 tickets for more than one exhibition?
+Can I book £1 tickets for more than one venue?

 Yes, anyone eligible can book up to six tickets per household per visit.

-If you would like to visit more than one exhibition, you will need to book separate £1 tickets for each visit, and bring your supporting documents with you each time.
+If you would like to visit more than one venue, you will need to book separate £1 tickets for each visit, and bring your supporting documents with you each time.

-Can £1 tickets be booked for any date the Galleries are open?
+Can £1 tickets be booked for any date the venues are open?

 Can the £1 ticket be used over more than one day?